 Dry stony areas and scrublands seem to be the natural liking – often colonizing large areas to the exclusion of all b ut the most stubborn grasses and shrubs.

 As a houseplant, it is normally just the foliage that collapses upon touch, however as an invasive ‘weed’ in the tropics, the whole plant collapses upon touch or disturbance.
 This and its thorny stems, are probably first line of defence, against grazing and other vegetarian wildlife.

 The Shy Plant, as otherwise known, is an attractive foliage plant, which people will not be able to resist touching once they know it is touch sensitive.
 The ‘shy’ plant is derived from its name of Mimosa pudica, with the Latin ‘pudica’ part of the name meaning shy, shyness or sensitivity.
 It is also known as the ‘Tickle Me Plant’ for obvious reasons

-Be aware that repeated touching and 'activating' the leaves can weaken the plant, so whilst it is good as a party feature, the sensitive plant should be treated as its name implies - Sensitively!
+Be aware that repeated touching, tickling or otherwise 'activating' the leaves can weaken the plant, so whilst it is good as a party feature, the sensitive plant should be treated as its name implies - Sensitively!